havill/AdventOfCode/README.md

 # [Advent of Code](https://adventofcode.com/)
 My solutions to the Advent of Code for 2023.
 Writing in Go and avoiding relying on libraries for parsing or advanced data structures, so it looks a lot like C.
-Per the author's copyright, input and outputs not provided.
+Per the author's copyright, inputs and outputs not provided.